CUYC is accredited by the Royal Yachting Association (RYA) as a Recognised Training Centre.

 The RYA Yacht Training Scheme consists of a series of RYA Shorebased Theory courses and on the water RYA Practical courses.
-There are also One Day Specialist courses such as First Aid, VHF Radio, Sea Surival, etc and these can be taken at any time during your gradual training, though first two are pre-requisites for the highest qualifications.
-At the upper levels there are also the RYA/MCA Certificates of Competence - better known as RYA/MCA Coastal Skipper, Yachtmaster Offshore and Yachtmaster Ocean - the most highly regarded skippering qualifications in the world.
+There are also One Day Specialist courses such as First Aid, VHF Radio, Sea Survival, etc and these can be taken at any time during your gradual training—though the first two are pre-requisites for the highest qualifications.
+At the upper levels there are also the RYA/MCA Certificates of Competence: RYA/MCA Yachtmaster Coastal, Offshore, and Ocean.

 RYA Practical courses, with the exception of RYA Start Yachting, all require a minimum of 5 days training.
 This can either be taken as 3 x two day weekends, a 2 day weekend and a 3 day course, or a 5 day course.
 All durations of course are offered by the club at various points during the year.
 The pupil:instructor ratio is kept at 5:1 so as to ensure that all students gain as much as possible from the training and have plenty of opportunities for "hands-on" practice.
 Importantly, each course will contain students taking different qualifications - some may be doing RYA Day Skipper Pratical whilst others do RYA Coastal Skipper or RYA Competent Crew; some may be on their first 2 days out of 5, whereas some may be on their last.
 This all adds to the variety of the crew and helps ensure that at all times everyone is able to get something from whatever training is being done.